Supporting and encouraging community-based organisations in Kibera.

 Your donations

 Although the Covid pandemic temporarily curtailed team visits from the UK, activities actually stepped up a gear because of the community feeding initiatives we were supporting.
 Our regular projects were able to continue through Covid, and have since returned to normal.
-Our first post-pandemic UK team visit was in September 2022 and we are planning for future visits which will focus on our different project areas.
+Our first post-pandemic UK team visit was in September 2022 and we continue to plan future visits focussing on our different project areas.
+Our team members fund their own travel and accommodation, so donations directly reach our projects and partners in the Kibera community.

 For just £5, you can provide a tutor for a drugs awareness and restoration session at a school or a food parcel for four families living in hard-to-reach areas of the Kibera slum.